bcgov/nr-bcwat/documentation/Architecture.md

 The backend databases contain:

 - bcwat PostGIS database
-- bcwat PostGIS database backup
+- bcwat PostGIS database backup (bcwat-db-repo)
-- bcwat PostGIS database image repository
+- bcwat PostGIS database backup job (bcwat-db-backup)

 In addition, each scraper pod scheduled by the airflow trigger will appear in its own namespace, for example: